- Pain down the middle of the front of the thigh

 Massage Tools for Self Treatment of the Vastus Intermedius Muscles

 Tiger Tail Foam Roller For Quadriceps Treatment

 I recommend the The Tiger Tail 18" Roller for use on both upper and lower leg muscles to help relieve tension and pain.
 I like the Tiger Tail for its ease of use and because it does not strain the wrists and hands.
 You do not have to contort into different positions or get on the floor or up against the wall to use this foam roller, simply roll it up or down the muscle.
 The 18" is a good size to use on leg muscles as well as other muscles.
 This roller is also recommended by physical therapists, athletic trainers and doctors for self-treatment of muscles in between appointments.
-To use the Tiger Tail on the quadricep muscles start at the top of the hip on the outside, at the fold of the thigh on the front of the thigh and as close as possible to the top of the thigh on the inside and roll down the thigh to the knee Start with light strokes for a minute or two and build into more pressure and more time.
+To use the Tiger Tail on the vastus intermedius quadricep muscle, start at the top of the front of the thigh and roll down the thigh to the top of the knee.
+Start with light strokes for a minute or two and build into more pressure and more time.
 Do not overdo as you can irritate the muscles!

 Do you know that small knots in the vastus intermedius muscle can contribute to pain in the front of the thigh and stiff buckling knees?